-Figure 13.
-Beach-profile plots from BEG02 in Galveston Island State Park comparing the post-Hurricane Ike profile with a pre-storm profile from early 2008 and the post-Tropical Storm Frances profile from September 1998.
+Figure 14.
+Beach-profile plots from BEG02 in Galveston Island State Park comparing the post-Hurricane lke profile with a pre-storm profile from early 2008 and the post-Tropical Storm Frances profile from September 1998.
 Data from September 2009 (one year post-storm) is also included.

 Ball High School students resumed monitoring beaches as part of the THSCMP at the start of the 2009 academic year.
 Students measured beach profiles at two sites within Galveston Island State Park.
-At both BEG02 (fig. 14) and GLO06, beaches and dunes had continued to recover post-Hurricane Ike.
-Between September 2009 and January 2010, the foredunes at BEG02 had begun to grow.
-Whether growth of the foredunes is due to natural recovery processes or human intervention is unclear.
+At both BEG02 (fig. 15) and GLO06, beaches and dunes had continued to recover post-Hurricane Ike.
+Between September 2009 and January 2011, the foredunes at BEG02 had begun to grow.
+Whether initial growth of the foredunes is due to natural recovery processes or human intervention is unclear.
+The foredune ridge has continued to grow in the intervening years.
+A wide vegetated zone with coppice dunes has developed between the seaward base of the foredunes and the landward extent of wave run-up (fig. 15).

-Figure 14.
+Figure 15.
 BEG02 datum reset post-storm profile plus data collected by Ball High School students.
 Students are monitoring recovery of the beaches and dunes at this site.

-Dune erosion due to Hurricane Ike was also documented on the middle Texas coast at Matagorda Peninsula and to a lesser extent on Mustang Island (fig. 1).
-Van Vleck Middle School (site MAT01) and Palacios High School (site MAT02) students have been monitoring the recovery of the dunes (fig. 15) and the seaward movement of the vegetation line post-Hurricane Ike on Matagorda Peninsula.
+Because of the sheer size of the storm, impacts from this hurricane were seen along the entire Texas coast, despite lke being only a Category 2 storm at the time of landfall.
+Dune erosion due to Hurricane lke was also documented on the middle Texas coast at Matagorda Peninsula and to a lesser extent on Mustang Island (see Appendix C).
+Van Vleck Middle School (site MAT01) and Palacios High School (site MAT02) students have been monitoring the recovery of the dunes (fig. 16) and the seaward movement of the vegetation line post-Hurricane lke on Matagorda Peninsula.